-Loebel-Fried is an artist and author from Volcano, Hawai`i.
-While growing
+Loebel-Fried is an artist and author from Volcano, Hawai`i, who learned

-and the natural world are her inspiration and the foundation of her
+the natural world are her inspiration and the foundation of her work.

-and other wildlife.
-She was researching to create iconic art for the United
+studying albatrosses and other wildlife.
+She created iconic art for the

 Wildlife Refuge, Battle of Midway Memorial, and Papahanaumokuakea Marine

 National Monument.
-Some of Caren’s other projects include creating iconic art
+Other wildlife projects include creating iconic art

-for Kilauea Point National Wildlife Refuge on Kaua’i, where seabirds
+for Kilauea Point National Wildlife Refuge on Kaua’i, and educational